zenwarr/norman/README.md

 `defaultIgnoreOrg` (boolean): if `false`, module `@myorg/repo` is going to be cloned (if `modulesDirectory` is `/home/user/myproject`) as `/home/user/myproject/myorg/repo`.
 If `true`, sources are going to be cloned as `/home/user/myproject/repo`.
 Default is `false`.

-`installMissingAppDeps` (boolean).
-When you do `npm install --save` in any module being watched, `norman` detects it and checks dependencies of your module for conflicts with modules installed into application `node_modules` directory.
-If the package you added to your module is not installed in app `node_modules`, `norman` will try to install it (dependency is not going to be saved into app `package.json`), but only if `installMissingAppDeps` is `true`.

-`plugins` (string[]): list of plugins to be loaded.
-If the plugin is published as `node-norman-some-plugin` on `npm`, you should add `some-plugin` to this list (but if plugin is published in npm organization, or it is a local file, specify a full name).

 `includeModules` (string or string[]): path (can be relative to the location of current config file) to another config file.
 Modules from this config are going to be loaded too (taking into account `modulesDirectory` and other module-affecting options from loaded config).